 - 1 large vanilla bean pod

 Prepare the vanilla.
 Remove the beans from the vanilla pod by first cutting the pod in half horizontally.
 Then use a paring knife to vertically slice down the center of each half, but not cutting all the way through.
 With the back of the knife, scrape the vanilla beans into the saucepan and add the emptied pod as well.
+Set aside.

-In a small bowl, add the egg to the reserved ¼ cup of milk and the cornstarch.
+Make a slurry.
+In a small bowl, add the egg to the remaining ¼ cup of milk and the cornstarch.
 Use a small whisk to blend it until it's smooth.
 (This is called a slurry.)

-Place the saucepan with the milk mixture over medium heat until the butter has melted and the sugar has dissolved.
-Stir, reduce the heat to low and use a ladle to add about half of the hot milk mixture to the slurry and blend with the whisk.
+Cook and temper.
+Place the saucepan with the milk-butter mixture over medium heat until the butter has melted and the sugar has dissolved.
+Stir, reduce the heat to low and use a ladle to add about a cup or so of the hot milk mixture to the slurry and immediately blend with the whisk.
 (This is called tempering.)
 Now you can add this to the remaining milk mixture in the saucepan and whisking constantly, bring it to a strong simmer.
 Once you see bubbles and the mixture has slightly thickened, it's done.
 It should coat the back of a spoon.
 (It thickens even more as it's cooling.)
 Remove it from the stove.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.